wshanks/tbkeys/README.md

 |  o  | Open message |
 |  x  | Archive message |

-## Customizing keybindings
+## Customizing key bindings

-To customize keybindings, modify the "Key bindings" entry in the add-on's preferences pane which can be accessed from the add-on's entry in the Add-ons Manager ("Add-ons" in the Thunderbird menu).
+To customize key bindings, modify the "key bindings" entries in the add-on's preferences pane which can be accessed from the add-on's entry in the Add-ons Manager ("Add-ons" in the Thunderbird menu).
+Here are some things to consider when setting key bindings:

-The "Key bindings" entry should be a JSON object mapping keybindings (with Mousetrap syntax as described [here](https://craig.is/killing/mice) to javascript code to execute (see [here](https://hg.mozilla.org/comm-central/file/tip/mail/base/content/mainCommandSet.inc.xhtml) for cmd name references).
+* The "key bindings" entry should be a JSON object mapping key bindings (with Mousetrap syntax as described [here](https://craig.is/killing/mice) to a valid command (see the [Command syntax](#command-syntax)) section.
+* There are separate fields in the preferences page for setting key bindings for the main Thunderbird window and the compose window.
+Key bindings do not fire in other windows.
+* Key bindings do not fire in text input fields unless the first key combo includes a modifier other than `shift`.
+* The preferences page will not allow invalid JSON to be submitted, but it does not sanity check the key bindings otherwise.
-This [old wiki page about Keyconfig](http://kb.mozillazine.org/Keyconfig_extension:_Thunderbird) also has some commands that are still valid.
+* This [old wiki page about Keyconfig](http://kb.mozillazine.org/Keyconfig_extension:_Thunderbird) also has some commands that are still valid.
-The Developer Toolbox (Tools->Developer Tools->Developer Toolbox in the menu) can be useful for poking around at the UI to find the name of an element to call a function on.
+* The Developer Toolbox (Tools->Developer Tools->Developer Toolbox in the menu) can be useful for poking around at the UI to find the name of an element to call a function on.
-The preferences page will not allow invalid JSON to be submitted, but it does not sanity check the keybindings otherwise.
+* Defining a key sequence where the first key combination in the sequence is the same as a built-in shortcut (like `ctrl+j`) is not supported.

 ### Command syntax

-A few different styles of commands can be specified for keybindings.
+A few different styles of commands can be specified for key bindings.
 They are:

 * **Simple commands**: These follow the format `cmd:<command_name>` where `<command_name>` is a command that Thunderbird can execute with `goDoCommand()`.